 For best performance, the snippet that loads the Optimize plugin (whether it's Analytics, Tag Manager, or gtag.js) should be installed in the

-<HEAD> element of your web page, immediately after the page-hiding snippet.
+<HEAD> element of your web page, immediately after the anti-flicker snippet.
 The Deploy Optimize help center article and tagging best practices section contain more information on the best way to deploy Optimize.